 Twin Flames Burning

 Porcelain street signs from Elgin, Illinois.
 Still attached.
 Minor rust.
-Some wear on paint.
+Some wear on the paint.

 Four signs in total.

 Item comes with signed, printed chapbook of story.